 Dr. Shoshanah Trachtenberg Frackman Faculty Scholar in Biomedical Ethics

-Interests: Research involving human subjects, multinational research, ethics in reproductive health, ethical aspects of research and treatment of HIV/AIDS, human rights.
+Interests: Research involving human subjects, multinational research, global health, ethics in reproductive health, ethical aspects of research and treatment of HIV/AIDS, human rights.

 Dr. Macklin is an adviser to the World Health Organization and the Joint United Nations Programme on HIV/AIDS (UNAIDS), an elected member of the Institute of Medicine, and a member of the Board of Directors of the International Association of Bioethics.